Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 46,962, 16,857 total housing units (homes and apartments), and a median house value of $233,456, Madison real estate is some of the most expensive in Alabama, although Madison home values aren't among America's most expensive.
+With 46,962 people, 16,857 houses or apartments, and a median cost of homes of $233,456, Madison real estate is some of the most expensive in Alabama, although Madison home values aren't among America's most expensive.

 Single-family detached homes are the single most common housing type in Madison, accounting for 70.81% of the city's housing units.
 Other types of housing that are prevalent in Madison include large apartment complexes or high rise apartments ( 18.34%), duplexes, homes converted to apartments or other small apartment buildings ( 5.69%), and a few row houses and other attached homes ( 3.81%).